 - It is beneficial for people suffering with neurasthenia – a general worn out feeling, nervousness, diabetes, asthma, and indigestion, constipation, lumbago, coupled with deeper and sounder sleep.

-- Savasana gives a deep, meditative state of rest which helps in the repair of cells and tissues and is a great reliever of stress.
+- Savasana gives a deep, meditative state of rest which helps in the repair of cells and tissues and is a

 The meditative nature of savasana is the primary benefit.
 Since it’s done at the end of a session, it helps the mind embrace everything you just did.
 It also soothes the nervous system and lets you reflect on your practice.
 Your muscles fall into a state of rest, so it’s a lovely way to cool down after stretching it out.